jhonvidal/siuvim/README.md

 * Support for django framework (template formatter with djlint)
 * Autocompletion support for Django framework templates (snippets included)
 * LSP configuration for python and htmldjango
+* Integration with the codeium artificial intelligence tool

 ## How To Use